 Additional Baggage That Comes with a Second Offense DWI in Texas

-A second DWI offense in Texas is classified as a Class A misdemeanor, which is why convicted offenders will serve a mandatory 30 days behind bars.
+A second DWI offense in Dallas, Texas is classified as a Class A misdemeanor (you will need a second offense DWI lawyer), which is why convicted offenders will serve a mandatory 30 days behind bars.
 If you have a previous conviction of intoxication manslaughter or a comparable conviction from another state, you will be charged with a third-degree felony in accordance with Texas Code § 49.08.

 The penalties for this conviction include:

 - Imprisonment in the Texas Department of Criminal Justice for anywhere from two to 10 years

 Apart from these specified consequences, keep in mind that a second DWI offense gets you one step closer to an automatic felony, which is the charge you will face on a third DWI.
 Also, judges do not respond mercifully to a defendant who has already been convicted of a previous DWI, and as such, your chance to receive maximum sentencing spikes dramatically with your second DWI.